Design of the Wow!10

 Hydrofoils: There are three hydrofoils, one on each gunwale and one on the rudder.
 This provides three point suspension stability.
 The attack angles of the ones on the sides can be adjust up to stall angle positively and negatively, and their immersions can be varied from totally retracted to maximally immersed.
 The foil on the rudder can be adjust for positive attack angles up to the stall angle, and it can be rotated 180º vertically for beaching.
 The struts on the side foils extend below the foils to the level of the bottom of the boat so even when fully retracted, they provide some leeway control but produce minimal drag.

 Automatic Hydrofoil Adjustment: When a boat tacks, the skipper must operate the tiller, re-trim the sail and switch his/her body from one side to the other.
-However, the hydrofoils must be adjusted in both attack angle and depth of immersion.
+However, the hydrofoils must be re-adjusted in both attack angle and depth of immersion.
 These requirements compound the activities needed during tacking so automatic adjustments are desirable.
 Two major modes of adjustment are available - manual and automatic.
 Three different manual adjustments can be made - immersion depth , single foil attack angle determination and dual or single foil usage.

 Heel Angle Compensation: The hydrofoils are in the shape of a "V".
 The angles of the legs of the V are +20º for the starboard-most leg and +160º for the port-most leg.
-The boat is designed so that it performs best with heels between -20º and +20º.
-As a result the leeward outermost leg of the V is most effective at a heel angle of 20º , and the innermost windward leg of the V is also at its most effective angle.
+The boat is designed so that it performs best at heels between -20º and +20º.
+As a result, the leeward outermost leg of the V is most effective at a heel angle of 20º , and the innermost windward leg of the V is also at its most effective angle.
 Thus unlike many foiling boats, the Wow!10 performs best with a small heel.

 Since the inward facing legs of the two V's aim up slightly toward the center of the boat, the bottoms of the gunwales at canted at 20º so the hydrofoils nest against the bottom the gunwale when retracted.
 This results in the beam at the deck being much larger than the beam at the water line.